LCOV - code coverage report

 78 0 : #define FD_SNAPSHOT_MSG_CTRL_DONE (6UL) /* Current snapshot succeeded, commit work, go idle, and expect shutdown */

-79 0 : #define FD_SNAPSHOT_MSG_CTRL_SHUTDOWN (7UL) /* No work left to do, perform final cleanup and shut down */
+79 0 : #define FD_SNAPSHOT_MSG_CTRL_SHUTDOWN (7UL) /* Snapshot load successful, no work left to do, perform final cleanup and shut down*/

 80 0 : #define FD_SNAPSHOT_MSG_CTRL_ERROR (8UL) /* Some tile encountered an error with the current stream */